koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 - Some have suggested that penalty should be invariant to action granularity; this makes intuitive sense.
 However, is it a necessary property, given intent verification and the fact that the penalty is monotonically increasing in action granularity?
 Would having this property make AUP more compatible with future embedded agency solutions?
   - There are indeed ways to make AUP closer to having this (e.g. do the whole plan and penalize the difference), but they aren't dynamically consistent, and the utility functions might also need to change with the step length.
 - How likely do we think it that inaccurate models allow high impact in practice?
-  - Heuristically, I lean towards "not very likely": assuming we don't initially put the agent near means of great impact, it seems unlikely that an agent with a terrible model would be able to have a large impact.
+  - Heuristically, I lean towards "not likely": assuming we don't initially put the agent near means of great impact, it seems unlikely that an agent with a terrible model would be able to have a large impact.
 - AUP seems to be shutdown safe, but its extant operations don’t necessarily shut down when the agent does.
 Is this a problem in practice, and should we expect this of an impact measure?
 - What additional formal guarantees can we derive, especially with respect to robustness and takeoff?
 - Are there other desiderata we practically require of a safe impact measure?
 - Is there an even simpler core from which AUP (or something which behaves like it) falls out naturally?
 Bonus points if it also solves mild optimization.
 - Can we make progress on mild optimization by somehow robustly increasing the impact of optimization-related activities?
 If not, are there other elements of AUP which might help us?
 - Are there other open problems to which we can apply the concept of attainable utility?
-  - Heuristically, I lean towards "not very likely": assuming we don't initially put the agent near means of great impact, it seems unlikely that an agent with a terrible model would be able to have a large impact.
 - Is there a more elegant, equally robust way of formalizing AUP?
   - Can we automatically determine (or otherwise obsolete) the attainable utility horizon $m$ and the epoch length $m'$?
   - Would it make sense for there to be a simple, theoretically justifiable, fully general "good enough" impact level (and _am I even asking the right question_)?